A Haunting Vacation: Ghosts of the Great Smoky Mountains

 Scream in a Haunted House

-Those who love a traditional haunted house experience will enjoy the Mysterious Mansion, Gatlinburg’s original haunted house.
+Those who love a traditional haunted house experience must see Mysterious Mansion, Gatlinburg’s original haunted house.
 Guests can tour this three-story house full of secret passageways and actors who delight in scaring everyone.
-Take caution though because you may get lost in this top attraction, and it is noted to have a real ghost as well.
+Take caution though because some people get lost in this top attraction.
+Others have reported that the attraction houses a ghost as well.

-Ripley’s Haunted Adventure, another top-rated attraction, takes you through 10,000 square feet of actors and scary scenes.
-If oddities are your thing, find shrunken heads, themed exhibits and a spinning vortex tunnel the Odditorium.
+Ripley’s Haunted Adventure, another top-rated attraction, takes visitors through 10,000 square feet of actors and scary scenes.
+Some oddities include shrunken heads, themed exhibits and a spinning vortex tunnel the Odditorium.

-Ready to grab the camera and head out for your ghostly adventure?
+Ready to grab the camera and head out for a ghostly adventure?
 Find where to stay in the Smoky Mountains.